Vernon Hargreaves enters his second season as the linebackers coach at the University of Houston.

-In his last three seasons at USF, Hargreaves helped to lead a defense that finished among the Big East leaders.
+In his three seasons at USF, Hargreaves helped lead a defense that finished among the Big East leaders.
 In 2011, Hargreaves' defensive ends helped USF finish second nationally in tackles for loss and fourth nationally in sacks while only allowing 107.3 rushing yards per game, good for 15th in the NCAA ranks.
 The unit helped South Florida win its fourth bowl game in school history with a 31-26 win over Clemson in the 2010 Meineke Car Care Bowl.

 Hargreaves' first year at the USF saw the Bulls' defense rank 17th nationally in total defense, 317.9 yards per game, 22nd in scoring defense, 20.0 points per game, and 22nd in rushing defense with 125.6 yards per game.
 The Bulls led the Big East in tackles for loss while finishing fourth in the conference in sacks.

 Prior to his time in Tampa, Hargreaves spent three seasons in charge of East Carolina's defensive ends and special teams.
 In addition to being a part of a coaching staff that appeared in a bowl in all three of his seasons in Greenville, N.C., Hargreaves was instrumental in the development of a pair of All-Conference USA performers, five game-winning field goals and college football's all-time leading career kickoff return specialist at the time.

 Under Hargreaves' leadership, defensive end C.J.
 Wilson was named the Conference USA Defensive Player of the Year in 2007 after leading the Pirates with 10.5 sacks and 18.5 tackles for loss.
 Fellow end Zack Slate was not far behind with five sacks on the season.